Blasanka/horizontal_indicator/README.md

-## indicator
+## horizontal_indicator

-This package provides you horizontal date indicator.
+This package provides you horizontal date horizontal_indicator.

 ##### Description:

-Horizontal date indicator flutter package for letting developers easily get days of current month as horizontal scrollable bar that can add anywhere in a widget tree.
+Horizontal date horizontal_indicator flutter package for letting developers easily get days of current month as horizontal scrollable bar that can add anywhere in a widget tree.
 Can mark specific days(to show available or active or to improve user experience).
-Can get the selected day or can perform task when selecting a day on the indicator.
+Can get the selected day or can perform task when selecting a day on the horizontal_indicator.

 ##### Get this package to your project:

-Add `indicator: <version>` to your pubspec.yaml file.
+Add `horizontal_indicator: <version>` to your pubspec.yaml file.
 Then use `DateIndicator()` as a child of your any widget.
 That's it.